 B. In deciding who may conduct the independent medical examination, the workers' compensation judge shall not designate the health care provider initially chosen by the petitioner.
 The workers' compensation judge shall designate a health care provider on the approved list of persons authorized by the committee appointed by the advisory council on workers' compensation to create that list.
-The decision of the workers' compensation judge shall pay for any independent medical examination.
+The decision of the workers' compensation judge shall be final.
+The employer shall pay for any independent medical examination.